skills/communicate-using-markdown/.github/steps/4-add-an-image.md

 1. Open the `day-1.md` file for editing.

-1. Insert an image after the title heading (level 1) but before the first planning heading (level 2).
+1. Insert an image after the **Morning Planning** heading and before the list.

    ```md
    ![Cloudy morning](https://octodex.github.com/images/cloud.jpg)